chiguiredev/nytimes/README.md

 This little project lets you look into ny times content,<br>
-just pick some keywords to search and the type of material you<br>
+just pick some keywords to search and the type of material you want<br>

 #### If you want to run this little sucker do the following: